ericwbailey/ericwbailey.website/source/writing/spear-phishing-with-slackbot-for-fun-and-profit.md

   </figure>
 </div>

-Now before you start drafting a rebuttal, know I’m aware of these four things:
+Now before you start drafting a response, know I’m aware of these four things:

 1. You can view a full profile to see someone’s display name, and that they’re pretending to be Slackbot,
 2. @mentioning someone’s display name can also reveal the truth of things,